-Lordstown Endurance electric pickup: A premiere, a political rally, and a pushback to summer 2021
+Lordstown Endurance electric pickup: A premiere, a political rally, and a push back to summer 2021

 Lordstown has revealed that it is seeking an Advanced Technology Vehicles Manufacturing loan from the DOE.
 The same type of loan that hasn’t been awarded in years and the Trump Administration proposed eliminating.

 The company also reiterated that the price of the Endurance will be $52,500 before tax credits.
-The Endurance is expected to be eligible for the $7,500 EV tax credit—again, that’s the same one that the Trump Administration blocked an extension of last year.
+The Endurance is expected to be eligible for the $7,500 EV tax credit—another point of conflict, as the Trump Administration blocked an extension of the program last year.